sds/scss-lint/lib/scss_lint/linter/README.md

 }
 ```

-CSS allows you to omit the semicolon if the property is the last property in
+CSS allows you to omit the semicolon if the statement is the last statement in
 the rule set.
 However, this introduces inconsistency and requires anyone adding
 a property after that property to remember to append a semicolon.